Aliases for CYP2F1 Gene

 GeneCards Summary for CYP2F1 Gene

 CYP2F1 (Cytochrome P450 Family 2 Subfamily F Member 1) is a Protein Coding gene.
-Among its related pathways are Metabolism and Cytochrome P450 - arranged by substrate type.
-GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
-An important paralog of this gene is CYP2A6.
+Diseases associated with CYP2F1 include Kidney Hypertrophy.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Drug metabolism - cytochrome P450.
+Gene Ontology (GO) annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
+An important paralog of this gene is CYP2A13.

 May be involved in the metabolism of various pneumotoxicants including naphthalene.
 Is able to dealkylate ethoxycoumarin, propoxycoumarin, and pentoxyresorufin but possesses no activity toward ethoxyresorufin and only trace dearylation activity toward benzyloxyresorufin.
 Bioactivates 3-methylindole (3MI) by dehydrogenation to the putative electrophile 3-methylene-indolenine.